Matthias247/futures-intrusive/readme.md

 futures-intrusive
 =================

-This crate provides a variety of futures-aware synchronization primitives that are based on the idea of intrusive collections.
+This crate provides a variety of `Futures`-based and `async/await` compatible types that are based on the idea of intrusive collections:
+- Channels in a variety of flavors:
+  - Oneshot
+  - Multi-Producer Multi-Consumer (MPMC)
+  - State Broadcast
+- Synchronization Primitives:
+  - Manual Reset Event
+  - Mutex
+  - Semaphore
+- A timer

-Please refer to the [documentation](https://docs.rs/futures-intrusive/0.1.0/futures_intrusive/) for details.
+Please refer to the [documentation](https://docs.rs/futures-intrusive) for details.

+In addition to the documentation the examples provide a quick overview on how the primitives can be used.

 ## Usage